Does winter have you feeling like...

 The changes in seasons disrupt some people's biological clock ("circadian rythm").

-2. Certain chemicals in the body are affected and this can impact mood and behavior negatively.
+2. The season change can affect certain chemicals in the body, and this can impact mood and behavior negatively.

 As a result of these chemical imbalances:

 Serotonin, a brain chemical that affects mood, decreases.

 Melatonin, a chemical that affects our sleep patterns and mood, increases.

 Light therapy is one of the best options!

 It usually starts working within a few days to a few weeks.

 Use a light therapy lamp for 30-45 minutes each day.